manabie-com/togo/README.md

 ### Notes
-This is a simple backend for a todo service, right now this service can handle signup/login/list/create simple tasks:
+This is a simple backend for a todo service, right now this service can handle signup/login/list/create simple tasks

 ### Prerequisites
 You have to setup on your machine: